Destination wedding switzerland

 Autumn (September to October)

-• Our favourite season: soft light, clear air, fewer tourists
+• Our favourite season for a Swiss Alps wedding: soft light, clear air, fewer tourists

 • Golden hour – 6pm to 7pm

-• Golden larches in Engadin, peaceful atmosphere in Alpstein
+• Golden larches in the Engadin, quiet trails in the Alpstein

-• Weather can turn quickly – always plan a backup
+• Weather can turn fast – build in a backup

 swiss alps winter wedding 1